luismirandad27/cheatsheets-4-fun/1_BigData_SparkProgramming/1_Python/CS_Python_Pyspark_1.md

 ```

 #### Using `unix_timestamp` and `from_unixtime`
-It is an integer and started from January 1st 1970.
+Unix Time Format is an integer and started from January 1st 1970.
 We can convert from unix timestamp to regular date/timestamp and viceversa

-Important observation: Spark 3.0 and later doesn't support conversion to unix_timestamp with format yyyy-MM-dd HH-mm-ss.SSS due to the 'SSS'
+**Important**: Spark 3.0 and later doesn't support conversion to unix_timestamp with format yyyy-MM-dd HH-mm-ss.SSS due to the 'SSS'.

 ```python
 from pyspark.sql.functions import unix_timestamp, from_unixtime, col